inmanta/inmanta-sphinx/README.md

 ```

 The namespace-files option contains a comma-separated list of files.
 These files contain a list of namespaces.
 The * operator
  can be used to match on certain files in a directory.
-An example of such a file is show below:
+An example of such a file is shown below:

 ```
 inmanta.deploy